akhashRAK/Synchronized-Security-System/README.md

 intelligence to use camera’s visual data for security needs.
 3. To develop an android app for security needs.
 4. Integrate the above to establish a modern security server-client network
-5. All the components are arranged as branches which you can view by clicking on the 'main'.
+5. All the components are arranged as branches which you can view by clicking on the 'main' on the top left.

 **Video link in Wiki section**